DeepLabCut/DeepLabCut/docs/recipes/installTips.md

 ```

 Install nvidia driver for GPU.
 DEEPLABCUT currently is on CUDA version 11.
-NOTE: CUDA 11 only supports certain nvida drivers.
+NOTE: CUDA 11 only supports certain nvidia drivers.
 Installation of the latest driver may not be suppported by the CUDA version.
-See (here)[https://docs.nvidia.com/deploy/cuda-compatibility/index.html]
+See [here](https://docs.nvidia.com/deploy/cuda-compatibility/index.html)

 Example: the RTX 3080 has a nvidia driver version (525.60) that is unsupported by CUDA 11.
 But nvidia version 510 is.
 Therefore this is sufficient: